 You are in dire need of a new vehicle once you reach 100,000 miles.
 If not, you’ve probably invested thousands in repairs and replacements, or you will soon.
 Even though cars are more reliable now, lasting far past 100,000 miles, they still only depreciate.
 You can start fresh by trading in or selling it yourself, or hold onto it until it’s practically a new vehicle from the insurmountable amount of replacements and repairs you’ve invested in it.
 The choice is yours, but if you wonder if your car is going to start or not, or you’re worried about breaking down every time you leave the house, it’s time to let your car go.

-If you think it may be time to trade in your vehicle, contact D&M Auto Leasing or fill out a form on our Personal Car Leasing page.
+If you think it may be time to trade in your vehicle, contact D&M Auto Leasing or fill out a form on our New Car Leasing page.
 We guarantee the best value for your trade-in vehicle.